dhaumont/visilib/README.md

 **NEW (since paper publication)**

-- Visibility query available between polygons, segments and points
+- The source primitives that can be used are polygons, segments and points, allowing to perform polygon-to-polygon, polygon-to-segment, polygon-to-point and point-to-segment visibility query
 - Optimal minimum polytope building algorithm in Plucker space (TODO refer to paper),
-- robust arithmetic computation via exact artithmetic via CGAL and LEDA libraries  (multiple precision arithmetic combined with interval arithmetic computations)
+- Robust arithmetic computation handling based CGAL and LEDA libraries  (multiple precision arithmetic combined with interval arithmetic computations)
 - fast ray-triangle intersection based on Intel Embree library
 - easy to deploy: header only library